jez/auditors-webhook/README.md

 # Auditors Webhook

+Sometimes, the change you've made to a project is too small to make a full-fledged pull request, but you'd still like a pair of eyes to review it at some point.
+This project gives you an option for handling exactly this scenario.
+You push your changes, assign someone to "audit" them, and they can take a look when they get the chance while your changes land immediately.

-This is a simple Node.js + Express app that creates issues to be used for post-commit code review.
+It works as a simple Express.js app that creates issues to track post-commit code review requests.

-When set up, this app uses GitHub webhooks to create an issue for each commit that has 'Auditors: ' in the message body.
+When set up, it uses the GitHub webhooks and issues APIs to create an issue for each commit that has 'Auditors: ' in the message body at the start of a line.
 One issue is created for each auditor and each commit.
 The auditor is assigned on the issue, and the corresponding commit to be reviewed is linked in the issue body.

 ## Usage

+Here's how it looks in real life.

-### Write commit
+### Write your commit

 Once you've followed the [Setup](#setup) instructions below, you can add auditors to your commits by just adding the line `Auditors: username1 [username1